- 10.34k views

 Once you have worked out how to get to the island, you will need to book some accommodation.
 Easter Island attracts around 100,000 visitors every year.
 Naturally, with this many people visiting such a small island, accommodation can fill up quickly, so be sure to book your Easter Island tour well in advance when you do.
 Virtually all of the hotels are in Hanga Roa so this is where you will be basing yourself.
 You can opt for popular hotels and resorts on your visit to the island, budget hostels or just Airbnb.
 Finally, if you are feeling adventurous, you could shack up in a campsite for the ultimate budget experience.

 A trip to Easter Island is an experience you will never forget.
-It is certainly a tricky destination to visit but if you are ready to take on the challenge, you will reap the rewards once you’re there.
+A lot of travelers on their trip to Chile avoid it as it is certainly a tricky destination to visit.
+But if you are ready to take on the challenge, you will reap the rewards once you’re there.